LokeshSecOps/Contact_Book-Task-2/README.md

 # Contact_Book-Task-2
-A Contact Book made during my Codsoft internship
+A Contact book using python made during my Codsoft internship.This repository contains a contact book application implemented in Python.
+It allows users to store, manage, and interact with their contacts.
+Features include adding, viewing, updating, and deleting contacts.
+This project demonstrates my proficiency in Python programming and showcases fundamental skills in data handling and user interface design.